Keith Bridges – Chair

 More than anything I’m a parent and want to help ensure the best school experience for all the children and their families.
 I care greatly about Christ Church and want to help it achieve its goals and the continued development of well-rounded accomplished children.

-I represent the school as a Staff Governor and feel strongly committed to fulfil this role to the best of my ability.
+I currently teach Nursery and I represent the school as a Staff Governor.
+I feel strongly committed to fulfil this role to the best of my ability.

 I am a local authority appointed governor and have served on the Christ Church governing body since 2009.
 I work as an IT & CAD Manager for a major London Architectural practice.
 My particular educational interests are related to the use of information technology.
 I am married with 2 grown up children.

 When a vacancy arose for a parent governor position in 2016 I volunteered as I really wanted to actively support the school to achieve its best.

 I work as a procurement manager in the not for profit sector and have a background in public sector procurement in local government and higher education.
 I hope over the coming years I can contribute to the school’s continued success.

 I have a daughter in year one and a younger son that I hope will join Christ Church in future.